 Hell or High Water (2016)

-Hell or High Water is layered and textured film that harmonies deft cinematic craft, a fascinating primary thematic exploration and small incidental moments that result in the movie feeling authentic, humorous and sharp.
+Hell or High Water is a layered and textured film that harmonies deft cinematic craft, a fascinating primary thematic exploration and small incidental moments that result in the movie feeling authentic, humorous and sharp.
 The picture charts the course of two bank robbers who systemically steal from select banks to preserve their family farm and the resultant investigation and attempts to capture the pair by two Texas Rangers.

 The ascetic strength of the picture manifests itself in naturally raw and patient shots that capture the Texas set environment in all its overly boiling, rusty and mountainous detail.
 The most notable example of this comes in the final’s act as there is a race against time for the two rangers to catch up with the banking robbing brothers before they reach a particular bank.

-Through a clever use of quick cuts, director David Mackenzie creates a frantic sense of a car chase without the two vehicles being close to one another.
+Through clever use of quick cuts, director David Mackenzie creates a frantic sense of a car chase without the two vehicles being close to one another.
 Moreover, one shot along a high road overlooks a picturesque landscape that has large patches of green bushes that stretch on for miles.
 The moment is a microcosm of Mackenzie’s direction, which combines a blend of the intimate and epic, with a sense of the background of a frame being paramount in visually conveying place and meaning.

 At the heart of Hell or High Water is the idea of an eternal cycle of violence for the purpose of gaining land.
 In the second half of the picture, Alberto Parker (Gil Birmingham) while lying in wait with his partner Marcus Hamilton (Jeff Bridges) talks about his heritage and how their land was savagely taken.
 He equates the banking system as the modern day equivalent to what his ancestors went through in losing their land.